What not to do on a safari in Africa – 10 Things to Avoid on Safari

 This is the most common rule that is found in most parks and reserves.
 Don’t feed the animals.
 This is because animals will start depending on you for food, instead of letting them be independent and be natural in how they find food.

-Sometimes whatever is fed to animals becomes so bad to them that they fall sick or even die due to changes in their food.
-We discourage our guests no to feed wild animals so as to maintain their independence in survival in the wild.
+Sometimes, whatever is fed to animals becomes so bad for them that they fall sick or even die due to changes in their food.
+We discourage our guests from feeding wild animals to maintain their independence in survival in the wild.

 Rainy Season Serengeti - Serengeti Safaris - Tanzania Safaris - Cheetah Safaris